scalastuff/esbt/README.md

 One can issue an SBT command by choosing "SBT Command..." from the project context menu.

 # Release Notes

+## 0.11.2

+- Recognize ivy packages with bundles instead of jars

 ## 0.11.1